mehrshad-kh/Mahya/README.md

 ## Technologies

 It's written in C++ and QML via the Qt Quick framework.
-It also makes use of SQLite.
+It also makes use of SQLite as its database backend.

 ## App Icon